riwasa/demo-expmgmt/azure/README.md

 ------ | -----------
 budget | Create a Budget.
 key_vault | Create a Key Vault.
-resource_group | Create the Resource Group.
+monitor | Create a Log Analytics Workspace and an Application Insights Component. resource_group | Create the Resource Group.

 ## Instructions